 Day 9 Bukhara: City Tour

-The region around Bukhara has been inhabited for at least five millennia and the city itself has existed for half that time.
-Located on the Silk Road, the city has long been a center of trade, scholarship, culture, and religion.
-The historic center of Bukhara has been listed by UNESCO as a World Heritage Site.
+Today, we embark on a leisurely walking tour through the enchanting old quarter of Bukhara.
+This region has been inhabited for an astonishing five millennia, while the city itself has existed for half that time.
+As a vital hub along the Silk Road, Bukhara has long served as a center of trade, scholarship, culture, and religion.
+Recognizing its exceptional historical and architectural significance, UNESCO has designated the historic center of Bukhara as a World Heritage Site.

 Overnight in Bukhara.